sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setup-starttiles-squaretiles-squareordesktoptile1.md

 ---
-title: SquareOrDesktopTile12
+title: SquareOrDesktopTile1
-description: SquareOrDesktopTile12
+description: SquareOrDesktopTile1
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
-ms.assetid: 6871dacc-03fc-4b9d-b226-0cf00ec3c55e
+ms.assetid: 3231fb34-c1db-42b3-876b-b18e030db399
 ms.prod: W10
 ms.mktglfcycl: deploy
 ms.sitesec: msdn
 ---

-# SquareOrDesktopTile12
+# SquareOrDesktopTile1

-`SquareOrDesktopTile12` specifies which application appears as a square tile on the **Start** screen, in position SquareOrDesktopTile12.
+`SquareOrDesktopTile1` specifies which application appears as a square tile on the **Start** menu, in position SquareOrDesktopTile1.
 This position may vary based on the screen size, resolution, and DPI of the target device.

 ## Child Elements